Authored by the expert who managed and guided the team behind the Italy Property Pack

 Which neighborhoods will see the highest price growth in Florence in 2026?

-As of early 2026, the neighborhoods expected to see the highest price growth in Florence are Gavinana/Lungarno Colombo, Campo di Marte, Statuto/Piazza della Libertà, and parts of Rifredi/Careggi near the university and hospital complex.
+As of early 2026, the Florence neighborhoods expected to see the highest price growth during 2026 are Gavinana and the Lungarno Colombo corridor, Campo di Marte, and Statuto and Piazza della Libertà, all of which combine residential appeal with improving or anticipated transport connections.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Florence.